DEATH DO US PART

 is the key ingredient which prevents males from coming forward and

 reporting their abusers.
-That, and their understanding of how the
+That, and their sense of how the law usually

-law usually works, and assuming that one fabricated comment from
+works, and assuming that one fabricated comment from the 'Missus'

-the 'Missus' will land them in jail, instead of her
+will land them in jail, instead of her (regardless

-(regardless of evidence to the contrary)!
-Until we begin to
+of evidence to the contrary)!
+Until we begin to accept that women

-accept that women are just as culpable for violent/heinous acts
+are just as culpable for violent, heinous acts as men, horrible

-as men, horrible inequities will continue to exist in our 'justice
+inequities will continue to exist in our 'justice system.'

 females still the weaker sex?
 Sure!
 Unless they're Borderlines.